-Microblading is a technique that requires dexterity and technique.
-In this blog I share 5 tips for: microblading
+Microblading is a technique that requires skill and precision.
+In this blog post, I’ll share 5 tips for microblading

 Tip #1

-One of the most important parts When drawing the eyebrows, it is important to take your time.
-I sometimes spend 30 to 45 minutes sketching to find the right eyebrow placement and shape.
-I also explain this to my clients and involve them in this process (as far as possible).
-I ask what they want or expect, so the customer has the feeling that her experience and wishes also matter.
-People are often nervous before the treatment and this way you remove the uncertainty.
+One of the most important aspectsofsketching the eyebrows is taking your time.
+I sometimes spend 30 to 45 minutes sketching to find the right placement and shape for the eyebrow.
+I also explain this to my clients and involve them in the process (as much as possible).
+I ask what they want or expect, so the client feels that her experience and wishes matter.
+People are often already nervous about the treatment, and this helps alleviate that uncertainty.

-You can do the drawing by means of: measuring, string or a template and this is often done while your customer is lying down with his eyes closed.
-I then let the customer sit down and we look together with our eyes open at facial expressions and symmetry, among other things.
-The optical sight is very important so watch what happens and determine if any correction is needed.
-This is the time to make small, proportionate adjustments (certainly not major changes) that can make a difference.
-If corrections need to be made, do so now.
+You can mark the outline using measurements, strings, or a template, and this is usually done while your client is lying down with their eyes closed.
+Next, I have the client sit up, and together we look at facial expressions and symmetry with their eyes open.
+The visual appearance is very important, so observe what is happening and determine if any corrections are needed.
+This is the time to make small adjustments within reasonable limits (certainly no major changes) that can make a difference.
+If corrections are needed, make them now.

-To then save the shape, you can mark it using: make small dots around the contour of your drawing with a surgeon's pen so that the shape remains clearly visible during the treatment.
+To preserve the shape, you can mark it by placing small dots around the contour of your drawing with a surgical pen so that the shape remains clearly visible during the treatment.

-At the end of the treatment I check again whether the shape and symmetry are correct while the client is sitting.
+At the end of the treatment, I check once more to ensure the shape and symmetry are correct while the client is seated.

 Tip #2